Elena Stasova: Death and legacy

 After Stalin's death, Elena Stasova was the last surviving Old Bolshevik who had served on the Central Committee during the 1917 revolution.
 She made very few public appearances after retiring, but in 1961, she was one of four Old Bolsheviks who signed an appeal to the 22nd Congress of the Communist Party of the Soviet Union for the posthumous rehabilitation of Nikolai Bukharin.

 A boarding school for foreigners in Ivanovo, Russia called the Ivanovo International Boarding School ("Interdom"), established by MOPR in 1933, was named after Elena Stasova.

-Stasova died on 31 December 1966 at Moscow and was laid in an urn by the Kremlin Wall Necropolis.
+Stasova died on 31 December 1966 at Moscow and was placed in an urn in the Kremlin Wall Necropolis.